darktable-org/dtdocs/content/module-reference/processing-modules/rotate-perspective.md

 shear
 : Shear the image along one of its diagonals.
 This is required when correcting vertical and horizontal perspective distortions simultaneously.

-guides
-: When activated, a grid is overlaid on the image to help you judge the quality of the correction.

 lens model
 : This parameter controls the lens focal length, camera crop factor and aspect ratio that used by the correction algorithm.
 If set to "generic" a lens focal length of 28mm on a 35mm full-frame camera is assumed.
 If set to “specific”, the focal length and crop factor can be set manually using the sliders provided.